 - a long course of antibacterial medication (for bacterial prostatitis) – because infection is difficult to get rid of, the antibacterial medication will need to be taken for many weeks.

-- Medications to improve urine flow and other symptoms (for obstruction caused by an enlarged prostate).
+- medication to improve urine flow and other symptoms (for obstruction caused by an enlarged prostate)

-- a number of other procedures have been developed to reduce urinary symptoms.
+- a number of other procedures that have been developed to reduce urinary symptoms.
 Talk to your doctor about your options.

 Medication for urinary problems